Holiday bazaars and craft fairs

 • Wesley United Methodist Church, at 55 Woodland St., Lincoln, will host its 54th annual Christmas on the Hill Holiday Bazaar on Saturday, Nov.
 20, from 9 a.m. to 3 p.m.
 The event will feature quilted items, live wreaths, tree ornaments, crafts, hand-knitted and crocheted Items, homemade baked goods and frozen pies, a Country Store, a Book Nook, jewelry, and attic treasures.
 A To-Go Café will include breakfast and lunch foods.
-Masks will be required.
+Masks will be required inside.
+For more information, call 401-724-7954 or email info@wesley-umc.org

 • Georgiaville Baptist Church, 100 Farnum Pike, Smithfield, will hold its Christmas bazaar on Saturday, Nov.
 20, from 9 a.m.t o 2 p.m.
 There will be a raffle, penny social, Christmas room, baked goods handmade items and a snack bar.